Deeby/cloud-security-research-and-governance/JAWS/README.md

-# JAWS - Just Another Windows (Enum) Script
+## scri%00pt

-JAWS is PowerShell script designed to help penetration testers (and CTFers) quickly identify potential privilege escalation vectors on Windows systems.
+scri%00pt is PowerShell script designed to help penetration testers (and CTFers) quickly identify potential privilege escalation vectors on Windows systems.
 It is written using PowerShell 2.0 so 'should' run on every Windows version since Windows 7.

 ## Usage: